forrestaj64/Vulnerabilities-Attack-Defend-Remediate/2_DefensiveActions.md

 Understanding your server logs will provide details of normal behaviour and make it easier to identify or rule out issues during an incident

-## MySQL secure installation
+## MySQL Secure Installation

 MySQL should be installed via a secure installation which allows us to set security options during the installation.
 MySQL secure installation may also be run for an existing installation.

 	'sudo mysql_secure_installation'

-Note: There is a choice of password validation policy levels included so ensure you are familiar and understand the selection you will make here.
-Were an existing account to have problems after the secure installation (such as a database user for a running service like WordPress) we can change the database user password for the user/service with this command: mysqladmin -u USER -p password NEWPASSWORD
+CAUTION: There is a choice of password validation policy levels included so ensure you are familiar and understand the selection you will make here.
+  Were an existing account to have problems after the secure installation (such as a database user for a running service like WordPress) we can change the database user password for the user/service with this command:  'mysqladmin -u USER -p password NEWPASSWORD'

-Running MySQL secure installation;
+# Running MySQL secure installation;

 ●	Update the password plugin (Y and hit Enter)

-●	Select the level of password validation policy you want to enable (0 = low, 1 = medium, 2 = strong).
+●	Select the level of password validation policy you want to enable (0 = low, 1 = medium, 2 = strong)

-●	Change the root password (to dismiss this option type N) ●	Remove anonymous users (Y to remove)
+●	Change the root password (to dismiss this option type N)

+●	Remove anonymous users (Y to remove)

 ●	Disallow remote root login (Y to disable)

 ●	Remove test database (Y to remove)

 ## Hardening WordPress

 WordPress has numerous features that can be exploited and a raft of plugins are available that can be used to remediate these vulnerabilities.

-●	Second factor authentication – prevents brute force attacks on user accounts ●	Installing a WordPress security plugin such as "MalCare" will assist administrators with a clear interface to modify important settings
+●	Second factor authentication – prevents brute force attacks on user accounts

+●	Installing a WordPress security plugin such as "MalCare" will assist administrators with a clear interface to modify important settings

 ●	The first step is to scan and clean our website.

-●	Limiting Logins via a plugin like "Limit Login Attempts Reloaded" or by modifying functions.php ●	Block PHP execution in untrusted folders; add the following to /public_html/.htaccess
+●	Limiting Logins via a plugin like "Limit Login Attempts Reloaded" or by modifying functions.php

+●	Block PHP execution in untrusted folders; add the following to /public_html/.htaccess

 <Files *.php>
 deny from all
 </Files>

 ●	Disable file editor plugin via modifying wp-config

 ●	Mandate stronger passwords (via MalCare plugin)

-●	Change security keys and encrypt wp-config (via MalCare plugin) ●	Prevent plugin installations – via edit of wp_config.php to add this line;
+●	Change security keys and encrypt wp-config (via MalCare plugin)

+●	Prevent plugin installations – via edit of wp_config.php to add this line;

 define(‘DISALLOW_FILE_MODS’,true);

-●	Automatically log out inactive users - install a plugin such as Bullet Proof Security ●	Audit logging - install plugin "WP Security Audit Log" ●	Set up a Web Application Firewall via a security plugin ●	Set up alerts for suspicious activity and malware detection (via MalCare plugin) ●	Secure communications with Configure SSL Certificates, especially for any internet-based requests
+●	Automatically log out inactive users - install a plugin such as Bullet Proof Security

+●	Audit logging - install plugin "WP Security Audit Log"

+●	Set up a Web Application Firewall via a security plugin

+●	Set up alerts for suspicious activity and malware detection (via MalCare plugin)

+●	Secure communications with Configure SSL Certificates, especially for any internet-based requests